Nikkii-Griffith-117/Healthcare-cost-drivers-analysis/README.md

-# Healthcare-cost-drivers-analysis
-Analyzing healthcare cost drivers using Excel, SQL, and Tableau to identify patterns in patient demographics, lifestyle, and utilization.
-*This project is currently in progress as part of my data analytics portfolio.*

 # Healthcare Cost Drivers Analysis (In Progress)

 ## Project Overview
-This project explores key drivers of healthcare costs and utilization using a dataset of 100,000+ patient records.
-The goal is to identify patterns in lifestyle, demographics, and health conditions that impact medical expenses.
+This project analyzes healthcare cost drivers using a dataset of 100,000+ patient records to uncover patterns in lifestyle, demographics, and utilization.

 ---